reald/anytone-flash-tools/at-d878uv_memory.md

 ## Zone A Channel (0x02500100)

 In this memory block the channel A for each zone is stored.
-The position is calculated by position = 0x0250100 + 2 * [zonenumber]
+The position is calculated by position = 0x0250100 + 2 * [zonenumber], max 250 Zones.

 ```
 57 | 02500100 | 10 | 00000100 00000500 05000000 08000800 | 7e 06 || .... .... .... .... || ................ ||